 Step 2: Coat a frying pan with extra virgin olive oil and fry the garlic and the slice of bread in the oil until the garlic is golden and the bread is also golden brown on both sides.
 Put the garlic and the bread into a hand blender container and once the oil has cooled down a little, add some of the oil to the container.
 With the hand blender reduce the bread and garlic into crumbs.
 Be careful not to let it become creamy by over-blending the mixture.

 Step 3: At this point you should have about a tbsp or less of oil left in the pan.
 To that, add a teaspoon of paprika and let it fry just a little, so the oil becomes completely red.
 Then add the spinach and the crumbs, mix it up and let it fry for a minute or so.
 Add the cumin seeds, mix again and add the chickpeas.
-Lastly add the vinegar to your liking, and some black pepper, if you wish.
+Lastly, add the vinegar to your liking, and some black pepper, if you wish.

-Step 4: To accompany when you are serving up, make more fried bread.
+Step 4: Traditionally, this dish is served with more fried bread.
 If that’s your thing, put some extra virgin olive oil into a frying pan and fry the bread till golden brown.
 Serve up the spinach and chickpeas onto plates, stick the fried bread on the side, and you are ready to enjoy!
 If this is a tad too rich for your taste just a slice of perfectly toasted bread, even better if you have a nice sourdough at hand.Follow @blenderbasil